-Tent footprints are very important as they protect the bottom of your tent from the harsh environments.
-The rough and uneven ground can cause abrasions and wear away protection from water along with causing punctures or pinhole wear issues shortening the lifespan of your tent.
+The simple answer is they are very important as they protect the bottom of a tent from environmental damage.
+Rough and uneven ground can cause abrasions and wear away protection from water along with causing punctures or pinhole wear issues shortening the lifespan of your tent.

 - PolyCro – Also known as Window Shrink Film, this is a transparent very thin plastic sheet that may seem like it is easy to damage and fail but it is remarkably strong while being ultralight and able to be folded down incredibly small.

-- Mylar Emergency Thermal Blankets – Yes those little silvered blackets you have for survival actually make for an incredibly inexpensive but strong footprint and can easily be replaced if you should damage them in the next town or even maybe even just a gas station but they are quite noisy.
+- Mylar Emergency Thermal Blankets – Yes, those little silvered blankets you have for survival make for an incredibly inexpensive but strong footprint and can easily be replaced if you should damage them in the next town or even maybe a gas station, but they are pretty noisy.

-- Tyvek – This is the material you see on the outside of building while they are being constructed, it is nearly impossible to puncture and will be strong protection for your tent but can be quite crinkly and noisy unless prepared prior to the trail.
+- Tyvek – This is the material you see on the outside of the building while they are being constructed.
+It is nearly impossible to puncture and will be strong protection for your tent but can be quite crinkly and noisy unless prepared before the trail.

-- Dyneema – The magical waterproof material from high end tents shows up in footprints on sites like Zpacks but it is neither lighter than other materials nor less costly, but it can add more toughness if you have the money to spend.
+- Dyneema – The magical waterproof material from high-end backpacking tents shows up in footprints on sites like Zpacks, but it is neither lighter than other materials nor less costly, but it can add more toughness if you have the money to spend.

 What is the Purpose of a Tent Footprint?

-The need for a tent footprint is two-fold, one is to take care of your tent which are typically much more expensive gear to replace.
+The need for a tent footprint is two-fold.
+One is to take care of your tent, which is typically much more expensive gear to replace.
 So, what is a tent footprint used for?

-Does a Tent Footprint Go Inside or Outside Your Tent?
+Where Does the Tent Footprint Go – Inside or Outside?

-For those who haven’t used a footprint for their tent they may wonder where you actually place the footprint so to make sure it is well understood lets explain it quickly here for you.
+Those who haven’t used a footprint for their tent may wonder where you place the footprint, so to make sure it is well understood, let’s explain it quickly here for you.

-The footprint goes under the tent and should be just shorter in length and width than your actual tent to ensure it doesn’t catch rain or condensation.
-The main goal is just to prevent damage to your tent body itself as it is expensive to fix or replace.
+The footprint goes under the tent and should be shorter in length and width than your tent to ensure it doesn’t catch rain or condensation.
+The main goal is to prevent damage or wear and tear on your tent body, as it is expensive to fix or replace.

-So now that we know where you place the footprint is there any specific way you are supposed to put it on the ground for best performance, lets take a look now.
+So now that we know where you place the footprint, is there any specific way you are supposed to put it on the ground for the best performance?
+Let’s take a look now.

-Most footprints will have a coated side and a uncoated side, the uncoated, or dull side, should be placed agaisnt the ground.
+Most footprints will have a coated side and an uncoated side, the uncoated, or dull side, should be placed against the ground.
 The coated, or shiny side, then would face up to help minimize abrasions and damage to the coating.

-This layout should always be checked against the manufacturers paperwork to make sure you use the footprint correct and extend its lifetime as long as possible, so what other benefits does a footprint provide you?
-Lets dig in and take a look!
+This layout should always be checked against the manufacturer’s paperwork to ensure you use the footprint correctly and extend its life as long as possible, so what other benefits does a footprint provide you?
+Let’s dig in and take a look!

-There are loads of reasons why choosing to use a footprint make sense for a thru-hiker, we will cover the main points below that I find valuable for longer hikes.
+There are many reasons why using a footprint makes sense for a thru-hiker.
+We will cover the points below that I find valuable for longer hikes.

 Improve Tent Lifespan